 Welcoming a new dog into your family is a big decision and one that shouldn’t be taken lightly, especially if you plan to adopt or re-home a dog from a shelter.
-A new dog will take up a lot of your time and energy and is also a big financial responsibility too with the cost of food, toys, insurance and vet bills to consider.
+Adopting a dog will take up a lot of your time and energy and is also a big financial responsibility too with the cost of food, toys, insurance and vet bills to consider.
 You have to realise that the process will be a learning curve for your dog as well as for you.
 You’ll need plenty of time and patience to help them settle in and learn the rhythms and routines of your daily life.

 The first step is making sure your entire family wants to adopt.
 In order to avoid arguments further down the line, it’s a good idea to divvy out tasks and responsibilities so that everyone is on the same page from day one.
 If you already have other pets, consider how a new addition might affect them and any changes you can make to help them adjust and settle more quickly.
 Most importantly, remember that there is no rush!
 This can be especially important if you had your heart set on getting a dog to mark a special occasion, maybe Christmas or a birthday.
 There will always be dogs waiting to find their forever home so take your time to ensure you are making the right decision for you and your family, and for your future dog.